iman-zamani/Terminal-Minesweeper/README.md

 gcc -o minesweeper mini.c -w
 ```

-This will compile the `main.c` file into an executable named `minesweeper.exe`.
+This will compile the `mini.c` file into an executable named `minesweeper.exe`.
 The `-w` flag is used to suppress all compiler warnings.
 This can make the compilation output cleaner :)

 ## Running the Game